COVID-19 Research Studies & Innovation in Hong Kong|HKUST

 Guarding the City’s Health with COVID Research Projects of HKUST

 In the battle against COVID-19, every second counts.
 There is no room to reserve any effort or to slow down the footsteps.
-That is why COVID research at the Hong Kong University of Science and Technology (HKUST) has never stopped.
-The university invests key resources in COVID research to develop various innovative measures to comprehensively combat the pandemic of the century.
+That is why COVID research studies at the Hong Kong University of Science and Technology (HKUST) has never stopped.
+The university invests key resources in COVID research studies Hong Kong to develop various innovative measures to comprehensively combat the pandemic of the century.

 Scientists and researchers at the Hong Kong University of Science and Technology (HKUST) are at the forefront of the response to the COVID-19 pandemic.
-The team is conducting groundbreaking COVID research on mostly every piece of information found.
+The team is conducting groundbreaking COVID research studies Hong Kong on mostly every piece of information found.
 From the biology and composition of the COVID virus to ways to detect and stop the spread among the population of Hong Kong.
-These important COVID research helps stop its spread, safely navigating the city through the crisis that affects the whole wide world.
+These important COVID research studies Hong Kong helps stop its spread, safely navigating the city through the crisis that affects the whole wide world.